FredHutch/easybuild-life-sciences/docs/index.md

 ## Life Science Software Inventory
 Inventory of module class "bio" software modules.
 This is a subset of all modules that are available.
-The full list of modules encompesses low level system libraries, math libraries, programming languages, visutilzation tools.
+The full list of modules encompesses low level system libraries, math libraries, programming languages, and visualization tools.

  - [Life Science Software Inventory]({{ site.baseurl }}/bio-modules-14.04/)